 Criteria: Information gathered:

-severity and significance of the incide nt
+severity and significance of the incide

 evidence of pre-meditation

-Significant level of physical/emotional individual/s
+Significant level of physical/emotional

+individual/s

-Significant level of impact on wider so community
+Significant level of impact on wider so community hool

 Status/nature of previous relationships those involved s between

 Records exist of previous incidents in individuals volving the

-YES the above criteria have been met and bullying behaviour has occurred. e criterial have not been ying behaviour has not
+YES the above criteria have been met NO the above criterial have not been

+and bullying behaviour has occurred. met and bully occurred. ing behaviour has not

+The criteria having been met, proceed The criteria hav ving not been met, proceed

-to complete Part 2 of this Bullying Concern Assessment Form Incident section Management Positive Behat continue to train details in the Behaviour on of this Behaviour Module.
-Refer to the viour Policy of your school, ack and monitor to ensure does not escalate.
+to complete Part 2 of this Bullying to record the d etails in the Behaviour

+Concern Assessment Form Incident section n of this Behaviour

+Management N Module.
+Refer to the

+riour Policy of your school,

+continue to trad ck and monitor to ensure

+the behaviour does not escalate .

 Agreed by

 Status

 On/

 PART 2

-2:1 Who was targeted by this behaviou ur?
+2:1 Who was targeted by this behaviou ır?

 Select one or more of the following:

-☐ Individual to individual 1:1 ☐ individual ☐ Group to group Individual to gr oup Group to
+☐ Individual to individual 1:1 ☐ individual ☐ Group to group Individual to gro up Group to

 2.2 In what way did the bullying behav iour present?